TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 TECHNICAL NOTES

-The comparisons in this fact sheet present taxes as a share of Income.This measure is used—rather than per-capita taxes—because
+The comparisons in this fact sheet present taxes as a share of income.This measure is used—rather than per-capita taxes—because

 the income tax.
-Ifone state has an income lax rate of 5 percent and an average(taxable)income of$50,000,then the per-capita tax Is
+If one state has an income lax rate of 5 percent and an average(taxable)income of$50,000,then the per-capita tax Is

 $2,500.
-If a state where the average(taxable)income is lower—for example,$30,000—has a tax rate of 6 percent,than the per-capita
+If a state where the average(taxable)income is lower—for example,$30,000--has a tax rate of 6 percent,than the per-capita

-tax in that state is$1,800.Thus,even though tax rates are higher in the low Income state(6 percent rather than 5 percent),a per-capita
+tax in that state is$1,800.Thus,even though tax rates are higher in the low income state(6 percent rather than 5 percent),a per-capita

-ranking would show the state with the higher tax rate as having"lower taxes.*Using taxes as a share of income avoids this problem.For
+ranking would show the state with the higher tax rate as having"lower taxes."Using taxes as a share of income avoids this problem.For

 a more complete discussion of this issue,please see this MassBudget Facts At A Glance